goodmike/ToDoAPI/docs/design-procedure/semantic-descriptors.md

 * A list of complete todos: could be gotten from list of all todos
 * A list of pending todos: could be gotten from list of all todos
 * A todo
-  * Text description
+  * Title: Text description
   * Completeness status: complete or pending
-  * A control for editing text description
+  * A control for editing title
-  * A (toggle) control for marking a todo complete or pending
+  * A (toggle) control to update status (marking a todo complete or pending)
   * A control to delete the todo
 * A form for creating a new, pending todo